 “30A is more than just a road in Florida.
 A website that started to promote a small stretch of coastline is fast becoming an international brand.” —ABC WEAR TV

 “Pick up the iconic 30A sticker.
 The bright, sunny sticker represents a relaxing lifestyle and has also raised thousands of dollars for charity.” —Southern Living

 “You don’t have to look very hard to notice that 30A has a strong presence in Memphis.
 Whether you’re on the interstate or a backroad, you’re likely to spot the circular blue logo on bumper stickers across the Mid-South.” —Memphis Magazine

 “Since first introducing the t-shirts to 30A fans in fall 2016, the brand has sold enough shirts to keep [5 million] plastic bottles from entering landfills and waterways.” – Forbes

 Following CEO Mike Ragsdale’s presentation (alongside such brands as CNN and Associated Press), the Russian news media was eager to learn more about the reasons behind the 30A brand’s extraordinary success:

-30A®, our iconic round blue 30A sunshine logo, Dumpster Diver™ and Life Shines® are registered trademarks of The 30A Company, LLC.
-If you would like to license the 30A logo or brand for a product or service, please contact us.
+30A®, BEACH HAPPY® and LIFE SHINES® are registered trademarks of The 30A Company, LLC.
+If you would like to license the 30A logo or brands for a product or service, please contact us.